arkivanov/Decompose/README.md

 Please see the [project website](https://arkivanov.github.io/Decompose/) for documentation and APIs.

-Decompose is a Kotlin Multiplatform lifecycle-aware business logic components (aka BLoCs) with routing functionality and pluggable UI (Android Views, Jetpack Compose, SwiftUI, JS React, etc.) This project is inspired by [Badoos RIBs](https://github.com/badoo/RIBs) fork of the [Uber RIBs](https://github.com/uber/RIBs) framework.
+Decompose is a Kotlin Multiplatform lifecycle-aware business logic components (aka BLoCs) with routing functionality and pluggable UI (Android Views, Jetpack Compose, SwiftUI, JS React, etc.).
+This project is inspired by [Badoos RIBs](https://github.com/badoo/RIBs) fork of the [Uber RIBs](https://github.com/uber/RIBs) framework.

 ## Setup